At WES Since: 2019

 Bio:

 I became a teacher because I love to learn.
 While at WES, I landed in the sweet spot of second grade.
 Most recently, I have taken to heart my role to prepare students, and their families, for an uncertain world.
-To that end, I believe that skills such as flexible thinking, creativity, and growth mindset are vital to the classroom experience.
+To that end, I believe that skills such as flexible thinking, creativity, and a growth mindset are vital to the classroom experience.

-My educational background includes a B.A. from the University of Michigan, B.F.A. from The Corcoran School of Art, and M.S. from Johns Hopkins University.
+My educational background includes a B.A. from the University of Michigan, a B.F.A. from The Corcoran School of Art, and an M.S. from Johns Hopkins University.
 When I’m not at WES you can find me at the National Zoo supporting its conservation mission, hiking Rock Creek Park, exploring art, and playing games with my family and friends.

 At WES Since: 2022